MerlinHeidemanns/polling-errors-fat-tails/README.md

 distribution with some *σ*.
 Let’s fix *σ* = 0.1, i.e. encoding the belief that 68% of the time the polling error falls within  ± 14 percentage points.
 Overly wide maybe but then again there are the Hawaii’s of this world so let’s leave it like that.
-Then we can use Stacking (i.e. a fancy Bayesian Model Averaging approach that works through the predictive distribution) to compare multiple models specifically those with
+Then we can use some Bayesian Model Averaging to compare multiple models specifically those with

 *ξ* ∼ *t*<sub>student</sub>(*ν*, 0, 0.1)